Mohanish-21/Scam-and-link-checker/README.md

 ##  About the Author

-This project was created by a high school student passionate about cybersecurity and computer science.
+This project was created by a high school student, who learnt python basics from school and Harvard CS50 python free course, passionate about cybersecurity and computer science.
 It was built as a social impact project to stop people from becoming victims of phishing/scams.

 ## Related Blog Post